aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 #### Batch integration

-You can can easily integrate with [Batch utility](batch.md){target="_blank" rel="nofollow"} via context manager.
+You can can easily integrate with [Batch utility](batch.md){target="_blank"} via context manager.
 This ensures that you process each record in an idempotent manner, and guard against a [Lambda timeout](#lambda-timeouts) idempotent situation.

 ???+ "Choosing an unique batch record attribute"
     In this example, we choose `messageId` as our idempotency key since we know it'll be unique.